ahmedssabir/Belief-Revision-Score/README.md

  [Gradio_Demo_with_hypothesis](https://huggingface.co/spaces/AhmedSSabir/demo-for-Visual-Belief-Revision) to show the Visual Re-ranking based Belief Revision

 ## Dataset
-We enrich COCO-caption with **textual Visual Context** information.
+We enrich COCO-caption with **Textual Visual Context** information.
 We use out-of-the-box visual classifiers to extract object information for each COCO-caption image.

  VC1     | VC2   |  VC3   | human annoated caption     |